percona/pmm/docs/details/commands/pmm-admin.md

 	`--listen-port=LISTEN-PORT`
 	: Listen port of external exporter for scraping metrics

+    `--scheme=SCHEME`
+	: Scheme to generate URI to exporter metrics endpoints (http, https).

     `--metrics-path=METRICS-PATH`
-	: Path under which metrics are exposed, used to generate URL
+	: Path under which metrics are exposed, used to generate URL (default: `/metrics`).
+Forward slash is added if missing from METRICS-PATH.

     `--environment=ENVIRONMENT`
 	: Environment name